Bizagi features an OData service which handles aspects of the Experience design, as described at Data services.

 Returned results consider (inside of the value element):

-otaskName: The name (string) of the workitem.
+oName: name of the attribute.

 In addition to the above, for every set of results returned by the OData services, the successful response includes a set of standard properties which are preceded by the @ sign.
 Such properties are described at Properties and querying options.

 Notice how through the @odata.id property, you can obtain that specific record's detail only, instead of a full list.

 Notice you may also obtain values set for an entity.